 The OpenFlow protocol already contains methods to configure a limited amount of port parameters of OpenFlow switches.
-The OpenFlow protocol specification (1) does not explicitly require an external configuration means, and therefore we cannot derive the requirement for configuring ports from (1).
+The OpenFlow protocol specification [1] does not explicitly require an external configuration means, and therefore we cannot derive the requirement for configuring ports from [1].
 However, the configuration of ports is an essential step of configuring a network and thus a requirement for OF-CONFIG 1.2.
-Section A.3.4.3 of (1) defines the following parameters for port configuration:
+Section A.3.4.3 of [1] defines the following parameters for port configuration:

-no-recveive
+no-receive

 no-forward